jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 0. Say to Alexa <a href="#ExamplePhrases"> Example Phrases</a> to tell Alexa to call the phone.

   If Alexa responds "I didn't hear a person to call", give up ???

+  QUESTION: What is the procedure for "debugging" if Alexa doesn't understand a command???

 0. Wait for your phone to ring.
+For how long to expect waiting, see below.

 ## <a name="ManageMemory"> Manage Memory</a>